 What we would have done differently Because there was a lot of important messaging we wanted to communicate, some posts ended up being too heavy on the copy.
 As you might expect, those posts didn’t perform quite as well as posts that let the videos and images do the talking.

 As of the date we published this blog, Show Business is officially Wistia’s #1 source of social media video views year-to-date in 2021!
 And, social media is a top referral source for generating new series sign-ups (second only to email).

 Here are our top takeaways for promoting your video series on social media:

-- Don’t be afraid to experiment (and to cut what’s not working) — think outside of the box!
-You never know what ways of presenting information might resonate with your audience and delight them.
+- Don’t be afraid to experiment (and to cut what’s not working).
+Think outside of the box, and try new things.
+You never know what ways of presenting information might resonate with your audience and unexpectedly delight them.